Shynixn/Wildfly-Swarm-Samples/README.md

 Sample project how to use wildfly-swarm as very small rest service with lightweight dependency injection via CDI.
 No EJB.

+- Jax-rs
+- CDI

+## Jaxrs-Cdi-Db (JaxrsCdiDb)

+Sample project how to use wildfly-swarm as rest service with CDI and a h2 database via JPA.
+No EJB.

+- Jax-rs
+- CDI
+- JPA
+- H2-DB

 ## Licence

 The source code is licensed under the MIT license.